jscheiny/safe-units/docs/measures.md

 const r3 = Measure.divide(squareMeters, meters);
 ```

-Symbols are used in the converting other measures into strings as can be seen below.
+Symbols are used in converting other measures into strings as can be seen below.

 ### Formatting